Influence-based Attributions can be Manipulated: General Threat Model

 \section{General Threat Model}

-In this section, we give a general description of our setup and threat model.
-We later instantiate these with two downstream applications where influence functions have been used in the literature but the incentives and objectives differ : data valuation and fairness.
-Note that while we ground our discussion on two applications, the attacks or their slight variations can apply to other applications.
+In this section, we give a description of our setup and general threat model.
+We later instantiate these with two downstream applications, data valuation and fairness, where the objectives and incentives differ. \textit{While we ground our discussion on these two applications, the attacks or their slight variations can apply to other applications.}

-\textbf{Setup.} The standard influence function pipeline consists of three entities : a Data Provider, a Model Trainer and an Influence Calculator. \textbf{Data Provider} holds all the training data and supplies it to the other two entities. \textbf{Model Trainer} trains a model on the supplied training data and checks the performance of the trained model on a test set.
-We assume that the training and test set come from the same underlying distribution.
-Model Trainer supplies the trained model and test set to the Influence Calculator. \textbf{Influence Calculator} computes the influence of each sample in the training set on the predictions made by the model for the aforementioned test set (with Eq.\ref{eq:IFtest}).
-It ranks the training samples in a decreasing order of their influence scores and outputs the resulting ranking or scores.
-These rankings or scores are then used for a \textbf{downstream application} such as in data valuation for allocating differential monetary sum to training samples or for enforcing fairness.
-Since influence scores are used for downstream applications, \textit{a malicious entity who has incentives in a downstream application can manipulate influence scores in order to achieve those incentives.}
+\textbf{Setup.} The standard influence function pipeline comprises of two entities: a Data Provider and an Influence Calculator. \textbf{Data Provider} holds all the training data privately and supplies it to the Influence Calculator. \textbf{Influence Calculator} finds the value of each sample in the training data by first training a model on this data and then computing influence scores on the trained model using a separate test set (Eq.\ref{eq:IFtest}).
+We assume that the test set comes from the same underlying distribution as the training data.
+Influence Calculator outputs the trained model and the influence scores of each training sample ranked in a decreasing order of influence scores.
+These rankings/scores are then used for a \textbf{downstream application}.

+An adversary who has incentives in the downstream application, would want to send manipulated influence scores to the downstream application.
+Now the question is, in which part of the IF pipeline should the adversarial manipulation occur?
+Turning to prior work on manipulating feature attributions \citep{anders2020fairwashing, slack2020fooling, heo2019fooling, pruthi2019learning}, the popular choice has been to corrupt the model training process.
+In these attacks the compromised model training process outputs a malicious model which simultaneously has desired influence scores and is similar to the unaltered original model in test accuracy, thereby making the two models indistinguishable w.r.t. test predictions.
+Such an attack cannot be detected without access to the training pipeline or logs, making it the popular choice for manipulating explanations.
+Motivated by this, we attack the model training process in our paper and specify the resultant threat model next.